Research Collaborator

 A second trained observer independently recorded data for 67% of the riders to ensure interobserver agreement and minimize bias.
 All secondary observers were current or former volunteers at Giant City Stables, familiar with stable protocols.

-The analysis revealed a significant difference based on the type of instruction (F (2,42) = 6.797, p < 0.05).
-Specifically, riders who received only standard instruction (SI) completed significantly fewer skills independently compared to those who received the standard instruction along with either version of the instructional video (SI + V or SI + Vr).
-However, there were no significant differences in performance between the two video conditions.
-Similar trends were observed in the mounting and dismounting behaviors.
+The analysis revealed a significant difference between types of instruction (F (2,42) = 6.797, p < 0.05).
+Riders who only received standard instruction (SI) completed significantly fewer correct riding skills independently compared to those who also watched either version of the video modeling.
+Although there wasn't a statistically significant difference between the two video versions, similar positive trends were seen in both, particularly for mounting and dismounting behaviors

 A one-way ANOVA and Tukey’s HSD post-hoc tests were computed to compare the mean percentage of Horse Operation and Riding Safety Expectations (HORSE) task analysis components completed independently (overall and across categories) by customers who qualified for the study (i.e., beginner riders) across all three instruction conditions.
 The one-way ANOVA revealed a significant difference for the type of instruction (F (2,42) = 6.797, p < 0.05).
 Consequently, Tukey’s HSD was used to determine the nature of the differences between the types of instruction.